Skip to main content

 You'll need to commit at least 12 hours of study time per week, so we recommend starting with just one subject in your first study term.
 Our maximum study load is four subjects in a term.
 Before you commit to this many subjects, it's a good idea to chat with a student advisor.

-Also keep in mind that during Semester 3 your workload doubles because you have less time to complete your study (it’s a short semester).
-You'll need to commit up to 25 hours a week for each subject you enrol in during Semester 3—making one subject a full-time study load.
+Also keep in mind that during some study terms, like Semester 3, your workload intensifies because you have less time to complete your study (it’s a short study term).
+For example, you'll need to commit up to 25 hours a week for each subject you enrol in during Semester 3 – making one subject a full-time study load.

 How do I update my personal details?

-Keep your details up-to-date in your Student Hub by heading to your profile and following the links to make changes.
+Keep your details up-to-date in your Student Hub.

 If you want further details about this process, see How to change your personal details.